cjoster/your-first-kubernetes-app/03-Testing-Your-Container-Locally/README.md

 # Next steps

-Once you have tested your image locally, you can head other to the next step: [Publishing Your Container Image](../04-Publishing-Your-Container-Image) or head back to the [Table of Contents](../../../) and navigate from there.
+Once you have tested your image locally, you can head over to the next step: [Publishing Your Container Image](../04-Publishing-Your-Container-Image) or head back to the [Table of Contents](../../../) and navigate from there.